We are committed to playing a key role in delivering the following vision:

 1. Identify lonely people through an established referral network.

 2. Actively raise awareness about loneliness to reduce the stigma, encourage people who experience it to come forward and influence positive action to alleviate it.
-We have launched the UK’s first Loneliness Awareness Week.
+We launched the UK’s first Loneliness Awareness Week in 2017.

 3. Support those isolated in our region to attend our Christmas Day event, to reacquaint them with socialising/making friends.